fsvreddit/toolboxnotesxfer/README.md

 Usernotes can only be transferred for active users.
 Suspended, shadowbanned and deleted users will be skipped.

-## Source Code and acknowledgements
+## Source Code

 This app is open source, you can find it on GitHub [here](https://github.com/fsvreddit/toolboxnotesxfer).

+## Change History

+### v1.0.1

+* Fixed a bug that caused a generic error message when Toolbox isn't fully configured, or there are no usernotes